rezaplus/TWChat-Two-Way-Chat-plugin-for-WordPress/readme.txt

-=== DTW CHAT - Send or receive messages to your user ===
+=== Two Way CHAT - Send or receive messages to your user ===
 Contributors: Rellaco, rezaplus
 Tags: whatsapp, whatsapp business,admin whatsapp, order whatsapp,send message to customer, send message to user, wc whatsapp, whatsapp chat, whatsapp support, whatsapp message, social chat, whatsapp wordpress, whatsapp floating button, whatsapp icon
 Requires at least: 4.7.0
 Requires PHP: 5.6
 Tested up to: 5.8
-Stable tag: 3.1.3
+Stable tag: 3.1.4
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Interaction between you and your customers by whatsapp.
+TWChat | Send a message to the user and receive a message from the user by WhatsApp.

 == Description ==
-## With this plugin, your communication with users is two-sided.
+## With this plugin, your communication with users is two-way.
 What does that mean? ##
 This means that you can send messages to your customers via WhatsApp, and users can send messages to you via the floating WhatsApp button.

 ## See the screenshots and Video below to get an even better idea of the plugins functionality. ##